Armstrong Air

 E6

-Outdoor unit starts and stops repeatedly, E6 code logged, compressor may not start reliably
+The outdoor unit starts and stops repeatedly, an E6 code is logged, and the compressor may not start reliably.

 Compressor Start Failure / Locked Rotor Protection